Amanda Abbington: Personal life

 Abbington was the partner of Martin Freeman, whom she met on the set of the film Men Only in 2000.
 The couple appeared together on screen in productions such as The Debt, The Robinsons, The Good Night and Sherlock.
 They have a son and daughter and lived in Potters Bar, Hertfordshire before their separation in 2016.

-In May 2022, it was reported that Abbington was engaged to former escapologist and stunt performer Jonathan Goodwin.
+Abbington is engaged to escapologist and stunt performer Jonathan Goodwin.
 She and Goodwin had met on Twitter in 2012.
 The two began dating in late 2021, and Goodwin proposed marriage within 30 minutes of their first date, in Vienna.
+Goodwin was paralyzed in a stunt in October 2021, just weeks after they became engaged; in 2023, he revealed that he offered her the chance to call off their engagement, but "[T]hankfully she told me not to be so stupid and we've been very happy ever since."
+The couple live north of London, in Hertfordshire.

 Bankruptcy

-In 2013 Abbington was declared bankrupt over an unpaid £120,000 tax bill.
+In 2013 Abbington was declared bankrupt over an unpaid tax bill.
 She later commented, "It's being paid off now.
 I would never want to go through this again.
 But I'm paying it off [...]
 It was just me not managing my finances properly.
 I was putting some money away (to pay tax), but not all of it.
 I was working one year and not working another year.
 So I was using the money I'd saved".